 Below are the latest updates on our roadmap:

-- DMQ signature diffusion prototype #2402: we have started the first phase of the implementation of the DMQ signature diffusion prototype
+- DMQ signature diffusion prototype #2402: We have started the second phase of the implementation of the DMQ signature diffusion prototype

-- Cardano database incremental snapshots MVP #2047: we have rolled-out the feature on the
+- Cardano database incremental snapshots MVP #2047: We have activated the incremental snapshots on the

-- Redesign the website and improve documentation #2051: the home page redesign is in progress.
+network - Redesign the website and improve documentation #2051: The home page redesign is in progress.

 Distributionsβ